 - Often made of memory foam or molded latex.

-- Recommended for neck pain.
-Check out our complete ergonomic pillow test for a detailed comparison.
+- Recommended for cervical pain.
+Check our complete ergonomic pillow test for a detailed comparison.

 Detailed Point-by-Point Comparison